vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 ### Order shapes
 A liquidity commitment uses a special order type that automatically updates price and size as needed to meet the commitment, and automatically refreshes its volume after trading to ensure continuous liquidity provision.

 The placement of orders on the book is defined by two shapes: buy shape and sell shape.
-The shapes are created by the liquidity provider, and they define what weight each price level will have, and the distances of the price levels at which the orders will be placed from the the chosen price level (current best bid, mid, or best offer).
+The shapes are created by the liquidity provider, and they define what weight each price level will have, and the distances of the price levels at which the orders will be placed (known as 'offsets') from the the chosen price level (current best bid, mid, or best offer).

 Vega then calculates the size of the liquidity order placed at each price level using: the total bond amount, the current price, and the weight on each level.
 As the prices on the order book move, Vega will recalculate the order sizes and prices and update the orders.

 The shape of the orders placed for a liquidity provision can influence how likely they are to get matched with incoming orders.
 Orders closer to the best bid/ask price are more likely to be filled than orders further away.

 <details><summary>Buy and sell shape example</summary>
 <p>
+The **buy and sell order shapes** (denoted as `buys` and `sells`) include:
+    * **Offset**: How many ticks away from the reference price you want your orders to be.
+The tick size is the smallest decimal place the market allows for orders.
+There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more postion risk
+    * **Proportion**: The proportion of your committed collateral allocated to this order, as a weight
+    * **Reference price**: The price that you want the order offset to reference.
+You can choose from the market’s mid price, best bid price, or the best ask price.
+In the examples below, the reference price is pegged to the mid-price, which means as the mid-price moves, so do the LP orders.
+This would be useful if, for example, you wanted to always provide a spread of 10 ticks, then you could peg your first orders 5 ticks from the mid price on each side.

 Below see how a buy and sell shape are constructed:

 ```